abusalam/drupal-malda/README.md

 # Official website of Malda

-Please read through our [contributing guidelines](docs/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.
+Please read through our [docementation](docs/README.md) for directions on opening issues, coding standards, and notes on development.